CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module CON.3 Data backup concept.md

 #### CON.3.M9 Prerequisites for online data backup [Head of IT, IT operation]
 Creating a backup using an online storage service is typically initiated through a corresponding application on a user's client or on an institution's server.
 Also possible is z.
 For example, a hybrid model through an appliance: Here, the data is held locally on the appliance and additionally in an online storage service.
 In all cases, the data to be backed up over the Internet from a computer within the institution to a server of the online storage provider.

 Depending on the provider, the handling of the transmitted data may vary.
 For example, many vendors support the storage and recovery of different versions of a file to be transferred.
-On the other hand, if the online storage vendor does not offer versioning of files, the older file will be overwritten without any additional query and is therefore no longer available for a restore.
+On the other hand, if the online storage provider does not offer versioning of files, the older file will be overwritten without any additional query and is thus no longer available for a restore.
 In this case, however, online storage does not meet the requirements for backup in the corporate or government environment.
-Institutions should therefore pay particular attention to the existing versioning of the data in order to prevent the unwanted deletion of older versions of data.
+Institutions should therefore pay particular attention to the existing versioning of the data in order to prevent unwanted deletion of older versions of data.

 As a general rule, the main focus should always be on the question of which protection requirements the secured data have, which legal obligations regarding the business-relevant data an institution is subject to and how it will be affected if data is lost or altered by unauthorized persons.

 Many providers of online storage services are well aware that institutions place a high value on the availability of their data and keep their customers' data redundant.
 Institutions should make sure that the provider stores the data in different locations or in spatially separated data centers.
 If there are problems in one data center, the data will still be available in another data center.

-Companies and authorities should not only value the secure storage of their data, but also question the implementation of the access options to the user accounts created.
+Companies and authorities should not only attach importance to the secure storage of their data, but also question the implementation of the access options to the user accounts created.
 In corporate and governmental environments targeted attacks are conceivable, the intention of which is to block the user account and thus prevent access to the backup of the data.
 Such a denial-of-service attack usually uses different vulnerabilities, such as a combination of automatically locking a user account in the event of failed login attempts and an unvalidated e-mail address.
 As a protective measure, the time-out principle can counteract such a targeted denial-of-service attack.
 The user account is not completely blocked, but only a renewed attempt to log in for a predetermined period prevented.

 Not only are completeness and availability of their backed-up data of interest to institutions, but they place, among other things, to avoid legal consequences or a loss of image, also great value on their confidentiality and integrity.
 Institutions should therefore use encryption techniques to increase the level of security of transmission and data storage with external service providers.
 Many providers of online storage solutions advertise the increased security through encryption.
 Here, however, must be analyzed in more detail how the encryption is implemented in practice.
 As a rule, only the actual transmission of the data is encrypted, for example via the establishment of an https connection (Hyper Text Transfer Protocol Secure).
 Before and after transport, however, the data is available in plain text in clear text.
 Some vendors provide their customers with additional encryption methods regardless of how the data is transported.
 However, the institution can often not rule out that an innate perpetrator, ie an employee of the online storage provider, procures the corresponding keys and thus can access the encrypted information, distort it or publish it.
 If an attacker gains access to the data by compromising the authentication, the provider's encryption is also ineffective.